nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/simple-workflow-example.md

 3. Define the assignees.
     This time we would like to ask a member of the &ldquo;Internal_ Lawyers&rdquo; user group to comment instead of a specific person.
 Therefore, instead of adding a specific username, you may simply add an assignee and use the prefix &ldquo;group:&rdquo; to specify a user group.
 In this case, we will set the value to &ldquo;`group:Internal_Lawyers`&rdquo;.
 4. Grant the appropriate rights.
-    The internal lawyers may not have the necessary rights to read and/or edit&nbsp;a sales proposal document.
+    The internal lawyers may not have the necessary rights to read and/or edit a sales proposal document.
 To avoid an exception to be thrown because of this, you need to grant them the appropriate rights on the document that needs juridical advice temporarily.
 This is what the &ldquo;Grant permission to task assignees&rdquo; field is used for.
 In this case, choose the &ldquo;Read & Edit&rdquo; permission to let them modify the document.
 Keep in mind that these rights will only be granted during the operations made on this node, and reverted to their previous state when following a transition to another node.

     ![](https://www.lucidchart.com/publicSegments/view/54eeffd6-6178-4c1e-997e-28dc0a004b79/image.png ?w=450,h=316,border=true)